Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Experimental Results

-Based on the experimental results, we can observe that the variant with the RGNN layer performs far better than the other variants.
-This indicates the superiority of RGNN, and also shows that reducing redundancy to enhance the expressiveness is beneficial to the performance improvement of the model.
-Besides, the removal of the $\mathcal{L}_{r}^{\mathcal{U}}$ reduces the performance of KSI, which indicates that it is necessary to enhance user embedding.
+The results indicate that the variant with the RGNN layer significantly outperforms the others, underscoring RGNN’s superiority and showing that reducing redundancy to enhance expressiveness is beneficial for model performance.
+Furthermore, omitting the $\mathcal{L}_{r}^{\mathcal{U}}$ term results in performance degradation, highlighting the necessity of enhancing user embeddings.